 About this Topic GuideGSDRC Topic Guides aim to provide a clear, concise and objective report on findings from rigorous research on critical areas of development policy.
 Rather than provide policy guidance or recommendations, their purpose is to signpost policymakers and practitioners to the key debates and evidence on the topic of focus, to support informed decision-making.
 They are primarily designed to meet the needs of DFID governance, social development, humanitarian, and conflict advisers and address donor approaches and programming.
 However, they are also intended to be broadly useful to other bilateral agencies, multilateral agencies, partner country governments, consultants, and NGOs.

-This GSDRC Topic Guide was written by Shivit Bakrania (GSDRC, University of Birmingham) and published in March 2014.
+This GSDRC Topic Guide was written by Shivit Bakrania (GSDRC, University of Birmingham) in 2014, and updated in July 2016 by Huma Haider (GSDRC, University of Birmingham).
 The production of this Guide was supported by the UK Government.
-We welcome your feedback at firstname.lastname@example.org.

 GSDRC appreciates the contributions of Ecoma Alaga (Independent Consultant); Karen Barnes Robinson (BRIDGE); Professor Paul Jackson (University of Birmingham), and Eric Scheye (Independent Consultant).

-Bakrania, S., (2014).
+Bakrania, S. with H. Haider (2016).
 Safety, security and justice: Topic guide.
 Birmingham, UK: GSDRC, University of Birmingham